shinken-solutions/shinken/docs/source/05_thebasics/configure_shinken.rst

 For the arbiter:
   * host_name: hostname of the server where the arbiter is installed.
 It's mandatory for a high availability environment (2 arbiters or more).
 For pollers:
-  * poller_tags: "tags" that the poller manages.
-See advanced features for this.
+  * poller_tags: "tags" that the poller manages. :ref:`See advanced features for this`.